Best Ski Resorts in Europe: Verbier, Courchevel & Lech Zürs (2026)

 Lech Zürs — The Quiet Prestige

-Best Hotel: Hotel Arlberg Lech (the extraordinary ski-in ski-out, the finest traditional Austrian ski hotel, from €800/night including dinner) and Gasthof Post (the most historic hotel in Lech, the extraordinary original 1937 Gasthof atmosphere, from €600/night)
+Best Hotel: Hotel Arlberg Lech (ski-in ski-out, one of the finest traditional Austrian ski hotels, from €800/night including dinner) and Gasthof Post (Lech’s most historic hotel, retaining its original 1937 Gasthof atmosphere, from €600/night)

 St. Anton — The Après-Ski Capital

-Best Hotel: Hotel Alte Post (the extraordinary St. Anton institution, the most famous après-ski hotel in Austria, from €400/night) and Hotel Schwarzer Adler (the extraordinary boutique in the center, from €350/night)
+Best Hotel: Hotel Alte Post (a St. Anton institution and one of Austria’s most famous après-ski hotels, from €400/night) and Hotel Schwarzer Adler (a central boutique, from €350/night)

-St. Anton (the birthplace of Alpine skiing — Hannes Schneider developed the first ski technique at St. Anton in 1907) has the most legendary après-ski in the world — the extraordinary Mooserwirt (the most famous après-ski bar in the world — the extraordinary outdoor terrace, the extraordinary 15:30 start, the extraordinary Ois is super music, and the extraordinary party that continues until closing), and the extraordinary Krazy Kanguruh (the second most famous après-ski bar in the Alps).
+St. Anton, the birthplace of Alpine skiing (Hannes Schneider developed the first modern ski technique here in 1907), has the most legendary après-ski scene in the world — the Mooserwirt (the most famous après-ski bar anywhere, with its outdoor terrace, 15:30 start, and nonstop music until closing) and the Krazy Kanguruh (the second most famous in the Alps).

 Quick Resort Comparison